 Signs include hyperemia of the conjunctiva adjacent to the cornea (ciliary flush or limbal injection).
-Slit-lamp findings include keratic precipitates (WBC clumps on the inner corneal surface), cells and flare (a haze) in the anterior chamber (aqueous humor), and posterior synechiae.
-With severe anterior uveitis, WBCs may layer in the anterior chamber (hypopyon).
+Slit-lamp findings include keratic precipitates (white blood cell clumps on the inner corneal surface), cells and flare (a haze) in the anterior chamber (aqueous humor), and posterior synechiae.
+With severe anterior uveitis, white blood cells may layer in the anterior chamber (hypopyon).

 Intermediate uveitis is typically painless and manifests with

 The primary sign is cells in the vitreous humor.
-Aggregates and condensations of inflammatory cells often occur over the pars plana (near the junction of the iris and sclera), forming "snowballs."
-Vision may be decreased because of floaters or cystoid macular edema, which results from fluid leakage from blood vessels in the macula.
-Confluent and condensed vitreous cells and snowballs over the pars plana may cause a classic "snowbank" appearance, which can be associated with neovascularization of the retinal periphery.
+Aggregates and condensations of inflammatory cells often occur, appearing as "snowballs."
+Vision may be decreased because of floaters Floaters Floaters are opacities that move across the visual field and do not correspond to external visual objects.
+With aging, the vitreous humor can contract and separate from the retina.
+The age at... read more or cystoid macular edema, which results from fluid leakage from blood vessels in the macula.
+Confluent and condensed vitreous cells and snowballs over the pars plana (part of the ciliary body that extends posteriorly beyond the junction of the iris and sclera) may cause a classic "snowbank" appearance, which can be associated with neovascularization of the retinal periphery.

 Posterior uveitis may give rise to diverse symptoms but most commonly causes floaters and decreased vision as occurs in intermediate uveitis.
 Signs include